Key Takeaway

 The GLP-1 receptor agonist class includes several medications with overlapping but distinct properties.
 Semaglutide (Ozempic, Wegovy, compounded formulations) targets the GLP-1 receptor.
 Tirzepatide (Mounjaro, Zepbound) targets both GIP and GLP-1 receptors.
 Liraglutide (Saxenda) is an older daily injection.
 Each has a unique dosing range, half-life, and side effect profile.

-Understanding these differences helps explain why switching is not as simple as swapping one injection for another.
-The pharmacology matters, and your provider is the right person to navigate it.
+Understanding these differences helps explain why switching isn't as simple as swapping one injection for another.
+The pharmacology matters, and your provider is the right person to find it.

 When Switching Makes Sense